-Support Save the Species THIS GIVING TUESDAY and help save Pritchardia woodii
+Support Save the Species THIS GIVING SEASON and help save Pritchardia woodii

 This year, the IPS, in collaboration with the National Tropical Botanical Garden, will be working towards conservation efforts of Pritchardia woodii, an endangered palm located exclusively on the Hawaiian Islands.